What is Ethereum Name Service (ENS)?

 Step 3: If no one else has bought the domain yet, ENS will show the domain as “Available.”

 Step 4: Once you click on the domain name, it will lead you to the registration page.
-You can add the number of years you want to register the domain for, check the details of the transaction, and request to register.
+You can add the number of years you want to register the domain for.
+Check the details of the transaction, and request to register.

 Step 5: You will receive a request to approve the transaction from your connected wallet.
 Click “Confirm” to approve the transaction.
+If you don’t have Ethereum, you can buy ETH tokens via Ledger Live.

 And tadaa!
 You will officially own a domain on Web3, which you can then connect to your wallet or use for whatever purpose you see fit.